FAQs

 accordion icon

 Perse is an approved Registered Supplier which means we can facilitate the participation of homes and businesses to take part.
 What this means is that we offer you the ability to create an account and receive relevant communications, we then process the data required to predict and reconcile electricity savings and monies due.
-Finally, we process the payments from the ESO to you.
+Finally, we process the payments from the NESO to you.

-Registered Suppliers undergo a series of checks with the ESO before they are approved.
+Registered Suppliers undergo a series of checks with the NESO before they are approved.
 Perse is also compliant with Homeflex Code of Conduct for households and the Flex Assure Code of Conduct for businesses.

 Why choose Perse rather than my energy supplier?